Bump attractors and waves in networks of leaky integrate-and-fire neurons: Travelling waves in the continuum model

 \subsection{Notation}

 Before analysing solutions to the CIFM, we discuss the notation used in this section.
-For fixed $m \in \NSet$, we use $| \blank |_{\infty}$ to denote, with a little abuse of notation, the $\infty$-norm on $\CSet^m$.
-We will use $|\blank|$ for the standard modulus in $\CSet$.
+We use $| \blank |_{\infty}$ to denote the $\infty$-norm on $\CSet^m$.
 We denote by $C(X,Y)$ the set of continuous functions from $X$ to $Y$, and use $C(X)$ when $Y = \RSet$.
-We denote by $B(X)$ the set of real-valued bounded functions defined on a set $X$, and by $BC(X)$ the set of real-valued, bounded and continuous functions defined on $X$, respectively; both spaces are endowed with the supremum norm $\Vert \blank \Vert_\infty$.
-We denote by $L^1(\RSet)$ the pace of Lebesgue-integrable functions defined on $\RSet$.
-Further, for a positive number $\eta$, we define the exponentially weighted space
+We denote by $B(X)$ ($BC(X)$) the set of real-valued bounded (real-valued bounded, continuous) functions defined on $X$.
+Further, for a positive number $\eta$, we shall use the following exponentially weighted Banach spaces: